Integrating Cycles with MCP

 Step 3: cycles_reserve → DENY (budget exhausted) → degrade or stop

 Each step gets its own reservation, so the budget authority can deny mid-workflow if the agent is burning through budget too fast.
+Do not reserve once for an entire long workflow unless you are comfortable locking that whole estimate up front — per-step reservations give the authority layer a chance to stop mid-run, and unused budget returns to the pool sooner.
 See Common Budget Patterns for more examples.

 Resources